 Thank you for showing an interest in volunteering with us.
-Please note that due to the pandemic volunteering has not yet recommenced in our hospitals.
-However, we are currently recruiting to support the Vaccination Programme and ‘virtual’ volunteering.
+Please note volunteering has not yet recommenced in our hospitals and we have a limited number of vaccination centre opportunities at this time.

 All new volunteers will undergo an individual Risk Assessment before beginning any new roles to ensure that volunteers, staff, patients and visitors are kept as safe as possible.

 If you have any further queries, please contact: [email protected]